evoldoers/evoldeeds/README.md

 # EvolDeeds

-This repository contains Python and JavaScript implementations of various algorithms for computing the likelihoods of phylogenetic alignments of proteins, as well as the beginnings of a gamification framework for crowdsourced phylogenetics.
+This repository contains JavaScript implementations of various algorithms for computing the likelihoods of phylogenetic alignments of proteins, as well as the beginnings of a gamification framework for crowdsourced phylogenetics.